Bob Dylan discography

-American singer-songwriter Bob Dylan has released 39 studio albums, 95 singles, 18 notable extended plays, 54 music videos, 15 live albums, 17 volumes comprising The Bootleg Series, 29 compilation albums, 22 box sets, seven soundtracks as main contributor, thirteen music home videos and two non-music home videos.
-Dylan has been the subject of seven documentaries, starred in three theatrical films, appeared in an additional eight films and 10 home videos, and is the subject of the semi-biographical tribute film I'm Not There.
-He has written and published lyrics, artwork and memoirs in 11 books and three of his songs have been made into children's books.
-He has done numerous collaborations, appearances and tribute albums.
-The albums Planet Waves and Before the Flood were initially released on Asylum Records; reissues of those two and all others were on Columbia Records.
+American singer-songwriter Bob Dylan has released 40 studio albums, 21 live albums, 18 volumes of The Bootleg Series, 44 compilation albums, seven soundtracks as main contributor, 24 notable extended plays, 105 singles, 61 music videos, 17 music home videos, and two non-music home videos.
+His albums were released by Columbia Records, except for Planet Waves and Before the Flood, which were released on Asylum Records and later reissued by Columbia.
+Much of his music has been bootlegged; see Bob Dylan bootleg recordings.
+Dylan has posted many recordings and videos to his YouTube channel.

+Dylan has been the subject of 11 documentaries, starred in three theatrical films; appeared in other 36 films, documentaries, and home videos; and is the subject of the semi-biographical tribute films I'm Not There and A Complete Unknown.
+He has written and published lyrics, artwork, and memoirs in 11 books; three of his songs have been made into children's books.
+He has done numerous concert and media appearances, joined collaborative projects, and contributed to tribute albums.

 Dylan has won many awards for his songwriting and performances, including the 2016 Nobel Prize in Literature for his entire body of work.
-For a list of these accolades, see List of Bob Dylan awards.
-Much of his music has been bootlegged; for an examination of this phenomenon, see Bob Dylan bootleg recordings.